albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 ---

+# What is a container?

+- standard unit of software that packages up code and all its dependencies
+- based on a Docker image

+---

-# Docker Images and Containers
+# What is a Docker Image?

-lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.
+lightweight, standalone, executable package of software that includes everything needed to run an application:
+- code
+- runtime
+- system tools and libraries
+- settings

+- is a compiled Dockerfile?
+- becomes container at runtime?

+---

+# What is a Dockerfile?
 - Dockerfile: consists of instructions (read-only layers)
-- Compiled
-- become containers at runtime

 ---